Skip to navigation Skip to content

 Process documents + Read more ...

-Each new bundle of documents will create a new enquiry case in MCRS and Work Optimiser.
+Each new bundle of documents creates a new enquiry case in MCRS and Work Optimiser.

-• To access the work, complete a search in MCRS and action as required
+To access the work, complete a search in MCRS:

-• Delete the documents from the share drive once work has been processed
+• after processing, delete the documents from the shared drive

 Register historical abuse or psychological injury claim without injured person's address

-Table 7: A Notice of judgment or settlement (MO022) received for claim registration without the injured person's address.
+Table 7: explains the process to follow when a Medicare Compensation Recovery Notice of judgment or settlement (MO022) is received for claim registration without the injured person's address.

 Step